 Can I be a Visiting Student on a postgraduate course?

 Visiting Students who wish to follow postgraduate courses must apply through the Graduate Admissions Office, nominating Lucy Cavendish as their first preference College.

 How do I apply to be a Visiting Student?

-All other prospective Visiting Students should complete our application form.
-The deadline for application is March 1 for entry the following October, and our Admissions Office would be pleased to answer any questions not explained by our Visiting Student FAQs.
+Prospective undergraduate Visiting Students should complete the specific Lucy Cavendish application form.
+The deadline for application is March 1 for entry the following October, and our Admissions Office (email@example.com) would be pleased to answer any questions not explained by our Visiting Student FAQs.

 Erasmus applicants should check whether their home university has an agreement with the University of Cambridge in the subject they wish to study and, if so, apply through their home university.

 My experience here as a Visiting Student